 Respondents told us what their perceptions, needs and preferences were and how they would respond to changes.
 We continue to consult with stakeholders and a newly formed steering committee and it is very much an ongoing effort, with decisions and details still being worked out.
 To be clear, the Board of Trustees has final decision authority.

 Students did not feel like they lacked training.
 Residents who preferred optional osteopathic content told us they would need to refresh their skills, either because they are not training in an osteopathic residency or do not regularly use osteopathic methods.

 We face a clear window of opportunity to enhance our certification and attract new diplomates in the next certification cycle.
 We know that residents already have a choice, and there is a lot of work to do to implement changes and communicate them to diplomates and key stakeholders and influencers, such as program directors.

-No. First, we are not removing osteopathic content.
-In fact, we are enhancing and strengthening osteopathic content in a separate osteopathic written exam.
+No. We will continue to offer an exam that allows diplomates to signal their excellence in osteopathic methods and practices.
 As for students, OMM/OMT will continue to be required curriculum at COMs.
 The distinctive components of osteopathic education are clear when students consider a medical school.
 The explosive growth of enrollment in COMs suggests that students are choosing to apply, enroll, and learn those skills.
 According to AACOM research, about 7 in 10 third-year students indicate a preference to train in an osteopathic focused residency.
 We know that NBOME is deeply committed to preserving osteopathic distinctiveness within its exams and is actively seeking ways to better define and articulate that distinctiveness in licensure.

-The osteopathic content is not lost, but rather strengthened and amplified in additional certification signaling skill and competency, just as Osteopathic Recognition is a marker of additional, specialized training in residency.
+The osteopathic content is not lost, but rather strengthened and amplified in distinctive osteopathic certification signaling skill and competency, just as Osteopathic Recognition is a marker of additional, specialized training in residency.